 Everything else is handled by software, with that aforementioned Remote Control or a free iOS app providing extra hands-on interaction should you wish.
 While nearly all of the best audio interfaces now provide software control over hardware, Element Control goes further than most, providing an essential front end to Apogee’s superb preamps and A/D conversion.

-Read the full review: Apogee Element 46
+Read our full Apogee Element 46 review

 Steinberg is offering a genuine high-end audio interface alternative